This is the multi-page printable view of this section. Click here to print.

 A finding is a discovery of significance made following the completion of a scan.
 Findings result from the default out-of-the-box implementation of rule sets called Finding policies.

-View findings
+View all findings

 1. From the left sidebar, navigate to Projects.